 During the day, pilfers may attempt to steal items from your store while pretending to be customers.
 You can install CCTV cameras at different locations in the store so as guard against pilferage.

 You should also install good burglary system.
 If the area is not secured, you will also need to get your own security personnel that will keep secure the business at night.

-7. You will need warehouse to store up goods – Due to high inflation, storing non perishable goods bought a fair prices for subsequent sales can be profitable.
+10. You will need warehouse to store up goods – Due to high inflation, storing non perishable goods bought at fair prices for subsequent sales can be profitable.
 This is not a mandatory, but if you have the means, space and resources, you can make provision for your own warehouse.